*********************** By Damon Krane Athens News Monday, February 27, 2017 ***********************

 And in the Feb.
 5 print edition, Morris reported, “By the time the protesters were arrested, the police had cleared the room of all media and onlookers and barred further entry to the room.
 This reporter was threatened with arrest if he didn’t exit the room, although the officers present at the time refused to say on what grounds.”

 Reporting that gives historical context and challenges authority is especially important to our community.
 Athens is made up of about 20,000 college students and only several thousand permanent residents.
-As OU graduates are continuously replaced by first-year students, about one fifth of our population changes every year.
+As OU graduates are continuously replaced by first-year students, nearly one fifth of our population changes every year.
 Five years from now the vast majority of faces on Court Street will belong to different people.
 This high turnover rate means most Athenians lack local knowledge and the time to accumulate it – something that makes students vulnerable to all sorts of predators, from rapists and slumlords to corrupt university and city authorities.

-Meanwhile, much of our local reporting is produced by student reporters.
+Meanwhile, much of our local reporting is produced by student journalists.
 So when journalism professors and local media professionals fail to impress upon young reporters the importance of research that situates current events in a broader context of local history, the result is a kind of superficial, amnesiac journalism that reinforces the strength of local predators and the weakness of their prey.

 One striking example of this kind of insufficient reporting is an absolute bombshell of a story about administrative culpability for violence against female and LGBT students that local (and statewide) media totally missed not very long ago.
 Reviewing it now sheds light on how far local reporting has progressed since then and on how little, if at all, OU has progressed in its responses to concerned students striving to make Athens a safer and better place.

-After an eight-day period in January 2002 during which three sexual assaults and the homophobic beating of a lesbian student were reported to have occurred on OU’s campus, I (then an undergraduate student activist) discovered OU administrators for many years had been violating federal legal requirements for informing students and university employees of itemized crime statistics, reporting procedures, prevention programs and survivor support resources.
+After an eight-day period in January 2002 during which three sexual assaults and the homophobic beating of a lesbian student were reported to have occurred on OU’s campus, I (then an undergraduate student) discovered OU administrators for many years had been violating federal legal requirements for informing students and university employees of itemized crime statistics, reporting procedures, prevention programs and survivor support resources.

 Speaking Feb.
 4, 2002, at a videotaped rally on College Green held after a crowd of about 300 students walked out of class to protest OU’s response to sexual and heterosexist violence, I criticized local media’s failure to cover OU’s violations.